 The national curriculum also states that "all schools should make provision for personal, social, health and economic education (PSHE), drawing on good practice".
 PSHE education is essential to Ofsted judgements in relation to personal development, behaviour, welfare and safeguarding.
 GSA was judged Good for this in its last Ofsted inspection in 2017 with comments such as: "Pupils benefit from an extensive and wide-ranging programme that helps them learn about ways to keep themselves safe and well.
 This includes mental health, knife crime and the risks posed by extreme views.
 Opportunities to contribute to pupils’ personal social and health education and promote British values are carefully mapped and effectively delivered through the curriculum."
-The relationships and health aspects of PSHE education will be compulsory in all schools from 2020.

 From 2020/21 RSE is compulsory within all Secondary Schools.
 It covers the following topics: Different types of relationships; Sex, sexual health and sexuality; How to recognise, understand and build healthy relationships; The effect of relationships on health and wellbeing, and Healthy and safe online relationships.